sts10/linux-config/readme.markdown

 If you're NOT going with Pop_OS, you'll likely need to install System76 drivers and the appropriate NVIDIA drivers.
 [More info on this here](https://support.system76.com/articles/system76-driver/).

+### Generic Upgrade Line

+On the command line, `sudo apt-get update && sudo apt-get dist-upgrade` is a good way to upgrade everything.

 ### Redshift + Xorg + KDE

 If you're running KDE and Xorg, you'll likely need to use Redshift to tint your screen at night.
 "Redshift Control" is a KDE widget that gives you a nice GUI to configure Redshift (found by searching the "Get new widgets" interface).